Here's what's new!

 SUPPORT AfA APPEALS

-Sarah coordinates AfA covering all our groups and liaises with our network.
+Sarah coordinates AfA, covering all our groups, and liaises with our network.

 WHO IS WHO?

-Deadline to sign on - 27 April 2021 UK time 12pm
+Deadline to sign on - 17 September 2021, 12pm UK time

 Remember all of our appeals are publicly available by visiting our appeal letters page.

-JOIN A WORKING GROUP
+ACTION POINT - JOIN A WORKING GROUP

 Ethical Elephant Coalition